 - Keep an eye out for the amazing Sphinx moths, many species fly during the day.
 Read more about Sphinx moths.

-- Take photos of the moths you see and submit to the any of our partners.
+- Submit moth photos to the any of our partners.

 - Upload your moth, setup, and people photos on the National Moth Week Flicker group.
 If you would like to make your images available to be uploaded to the National Moth Week website, please set permissions to “Creative Commons,” or leave a note in the comment section giving permission.